mateasmario/pie/README.md

 pie is built in C# using Microsoft's .NET Winforms technology.
 The main controls use the **Krypton Suite**, available at: https://github.com/ComponentFactory/Krypton.
 Without Krypton, pie wouldn't be as awesome as it is now.

 ### Simple, but powerful code editor
-As for the boxes you write your file content, these are instances of **FastColoredTextBox**, available at: https://github.com/PavelTorgashov/FastColoredTextBox.
+As for the boxes you use in order to write content to a file, these are instances of **FastColoredTextBox**, available at: https://github.com/PavelTorgashov/FastColoredTextBox.
 FastColoredTextbox isn't as advanced as professional editors such as Visual Studio Code or IntelliJ, as it doesn't provide autocomplete features or advanced code highlighting, but it is still better than having none of these features at all.

 ### Terminal
 A Terminal object is actually an instance of **ConsoleControl**, available at: https://github.com/dwmkerr/consolecontrol.